MRjeanba/MovieWebApp/README.md

 # MovieWebApp
+The goal of this project is to familiarize myself with full stack development (MERN) stack.
-This project will be at the end a web application in which you can add watched movies,
+This project is a web application where people will be able to add/delete movies they watched,
-you will also be able to rate these movies
+they will also be able to perform other operations like add reviews and also add comments on these movies
+First, they have to create an account, once the account successfully verified, they will be allowed to modify
+the content of the application.

+The access to the majority of movies will be done with the help of the external API of TMDB.
+With their help I will be able to have access to a large amount of data related to movies.

 # Technologies
 FrontEnd: